FyzHsn/Spam-filter-deep-learning/README.md

 The data set has dimensions (5572, 2).
 The first column called "label" takes the values "spam" or "ham" while the second column names "message" simply contains the sms message as a string.
 There are 5572 such messages.

+4825 ham labels vs 747 spam labels.
+Remember to take into account that there are many more ham than spam messages when using cross validation to determine performance.

 References
 ==========